The secret to thin, crispy perfect pizza every single time is adding beer to the homemade dough...wait...what did you say is in this dough?

 - When you are ready to use, take the frozen dough round out of the freezer and let it come to room temperature.

-- Once defrosted, prepare the pizza as instructed below.
+- Once defrosted, prepare the pizza as instructed above.

 Annette Kreamer says